-Lancaster Arts is still going ahead with applications for the Action Learning Sets!
+Lancaster Arts is still going ahead with Action Learning Sets!

-Lancaster Arts’ last public gathering was the Taster Session for our Action Learning Sets on Monday 16 March and we were surprised at how good conversations could still be had, given adherence to social distancing!
+One of Lancaster Arts’ last in-person public gatherings was the Taster Session for our Action Learning Sets on Monday 16 March 2020 and we were surprised at how good conversations could still be had, given adherence to social distancing!

 We had a great turn out – given the times we are going through and by chance, a very interesting cross section of practitioners in the room; musicians, programmers, film makers, producers, project managers, writers and artists.
-Such a positive reaction from the participants in the room on this session has led us to the decision to carry on with planning.
-Therefore, the application process is going ahead, deadline being the 2 April 2020.
-Please send applications to firstname.lastname@example.org
+Such a positive reaction from the participants in the room on this session led us to the decision to carry on with planning, and we are pleased to finally be able to host these sessions online in 2021.

 Action Learning Sets have been commonly used in the creative sector for many years now.
 They can be an inspiring approach to professional development that offer a small group of peers (approximately 5 to 7 people) a structured and reflective way to explore the issues they face.
 This happens within a trusted group of people with a similar level of responsibility and experience, often doing a similar kind of role.
 You can read more about them here.

 Action Learning can make an enormous difference to your work in the following ways through:

 - Helping you to step outside of your day-to-day pressures, supporting you to reflect and view your work from a fresh perspective.